kaiserls/NumSim/README.md

 # NumSim
-A flow solver for the Navier-Stokes equations with some nice features such as arbitrary geometries, heat transport and interaction with solids.
+A template for a flow solver for the Navier-Stokes equations with some nice features such as arbitrary geometries, heat transport and interaction with solids.

 ## Installation & Prerequisites